sujatrodas96/Data-Drive/README.md

-# Data-Drive a Storage Drive = This secure pipeline is triggered by a GitHub push, running mandatory security checks with SonarQube, Snyk, and Trivy.
+# Data-Drive = This secure pipeline is triggered by a GitHub push, running mandatory security checks with SonarQube, Snyk, and Trivy.
 If checks pass, the code is containerized, pushed to Docker Hub, and automatically deployed onto an EC2 Instance.